-We understand that change begins from us, so we are quite careful with the selection of our materials.
-While we can recognize that our pillows may not change the world, we try our best to minimize our carbon footprint and the impact thereof.
+We understand that change begins with us, so we are quite careful with the selection of our materials.
+While we recognize that our pillows may not change the world, we try our best to minimize our carbon footprint and the impact thereof.
 We are always seeking new ways to improve the sustainability of our products.
 Here are some of the measures we take to do just that:

 A unique blend of shredded memory foam and fiber is what comprises our loose fill.
 We increase the natural content of our memory foam by using soy bean oils to replace a portion of some petroleum derived ingredients.
 We use Certi-Pur certified foams to ensure the highest quality, and don't treat any of our fills with chemical flame retardants.